Kodak was truly one of the world’s powerhouses

 But Kodak did invest heavily in digital imaging and carved out a reasonable position in the digital camera space with its line of EasyShare products.
 As the decade wore on and its core business continued to deteriorate, Kodak brought in a new leadership team, downsized its core operations, and began placing bets on even more radical ideas, such as a line of printers with low-cost ink.

 So Kodak actually saw the world pretty clearly and did what a lot of smart companies would have done in its circumstances.
-Yet, today it still teeters on the brink of insolvency.

-Short URL & Title:
+Short URL & title:

 Blind to disruptive technology changes in the marketplace — http://www.torbenrick.eu/t/r/ypx

 If you enjoyed this article, please take 5 seconds to share it on your social network.
 Thanks!